African All Stars Transfer News & Rumours: Spartak Moscow close to making Moses’ loan deal permanent | Goal.com

 Ajax to battle Man Utd for teenage sensation Sulemana

-Dutch Eredivisie Ajax have joined Manchester United in the race to sign talented Ghanaian winger Kamaldeen Sulemana from Nordsjaelland.
+Eredivisie side Ajax have joined Manchester United in the race to sign talented Ghanaian winger Kamaldeen Sulemana from Nordsjaelland.

-Daily Mail reports that Ajax’s director of football, Marc Overmars will be at the Right to Dream Park to watch the 19-year-old in tonight’s Danish Superliga game between the Tigers and FC Copenhagen.
+Daily Mail reports that Ajax’s director of football, Marc Overmars will be at the Right to Dream Park to watch the 19-year-old in Monday’s Danish Superliga game between the Tigers and FC Copenhagen.

 Ajax reportedly had a £10million bid rejected for Sulemana in January and they are ready to battle for his signing again following his return of five goals in his last five outings in Denmark.